-The majority of graduates will work for a business or nonprofit in the future.The Wisconsin School of Business offers undergraduate and graduate certificate programs to both business and non-business students campus-wide that can augment their degrees with focused training.
+The majority of graduates will work for a business or nonprofit in the future.The Wisconsin School of Business offers undergraduate and graduate certificate programs to business and non-business students campus-wide that can augment their degrees with focused training.

 The Capstone Certificate in Actuarial Science is a post-baccalaureate non-degree program that prepares students to pass the credentialing exams required by the Casualty Actuarial Society (CAS) or the SOA.
 Students enter on either a full-time or part-time basis.

 The Certificate in Business (CIB) program is an option for non-business students who wish to earn a clearly defined concentration in an academic business program.

-The Certificate in Entrepreneurship is appropriate for graduate students who anticipate starting or working for new ventures.
+This certificate is appropriate for graduate students who anticipate starting or working for new ventures.
 The curriculum focuses on imagining and bringing to life new enterprises, finding start-up investment, and managing their growth and exit events.

-The Certificate in Strategic Innovation: Organizations, Technology, and Society is expressly for graduate students anticipating working on existing firms’ innovative projects.
+For graduate students anticipating working on existing firms’ innovative projects.
 Students gain knowledge and skills equipping them to anticipate major societal shifts affecting the value of innovation, including technological evolution; choose among different innovative projects; understand product development processes within established organizations; and anticipate the social consequences of organizational innovation.